glynnbird/proforma/README.md

 which will take the form configuration automatically.
 Syncing only happens when you want it to - when you press the sync button.

+## Credits

+The form builder is taken from https://github.com/minikomi/Bootstrap-Form-Builder